MicrosoftDocs/sdk-api/sdk-api-src/content/directml/nf-directml-idmlobject-setname.md

 Associates a name with the DirectML device object.
           This name is for use in debug diagnostics and tools.
+This method is thread-safe.